The Emergency Medicine Residency curriculum is designed to be flexible and meet your needs – whatever your learning style.

 Pediatrics:

 Pediatric topics (taught by pediatricians) will be included throughout all three years of the didactic curriculum.
 In addition, you will see pediatric patients in each of your adult ED rotations (about 15 to 20%).
-You will also have two rotations in a regional pediatric emergency department and two rotations in a regional pediatric ICU (PICU).
+You will also have three rotations in a regional pediatric emergency department and a rotation in a regional pediatric ICU (PICU).

 Diversity and Inclusion: